PhilipQuirke/SkyCombAnalystHelp/DataStore.md

 		- The change of pitch (aka nose up / down, in degrees / step) of the drone, graphed over time
 		- The change of roll (in degrees / step) of the drone, graphed over time
 		- The duration of the flight legs, graphed over time
-	- **Pixels**: Lists the hot Pixels found.
+	- **Pxls**: Lists the hot Pixels found.
 (Normally not saved as it is too bulky)
-	- **Features**: Lists the Features found during block processing.
+	- **Feats**: Lists the Features found during block processing.
 A Feature is a dense clusters of hot Pixels in a Block
-	- **Objects**: Lists the Objects found during block processing.
+	- **Objs1**: Lists the Objects found during block processing.
 For the Comb process, an Object is a series of Features that physically overlap in several frames
-	- **Objects2**: Holds graphs based on the Objects & Features data, including:
+	- **Objs2**: Holds graphs based on the Objects & Features data, including:
 		- Apparent speed of the features and objects found, graphed over time
 		- Estimated height of the features and objects found, graphed over time
 		- The location of the features & objects found (in Northing / Easting meter units)
 		- The location of the features & objects found (in Northing / Easting meter units) with drone steps overlaid
+	- **Legs2**: For each flight path Leg, show the object movement calculations used to refine the drone's altitude in that leg.
+	- **Popln**: Object population summary statisitcs

 # Creating / Updating the DataStores